dYdX

 | Margin mode | - | Cross margin only. |

-dYdX supports netting (one position per instrument) at the venue level.
-The adapter currently
+dYdX nets positions (one position per instrument) at the venue level, so the adapter operates in

 Order querying